fractal6/doc/docs/circle.en.md

 A Role may also hold ***"Policies"***, which are grants or constraints of authority, or special rules that apply within that Role.

-## Type of Role
+## Membership

-In **Fractale**, there is several type of roles that reflect different levels of authority and rights in the patform.
+In **Fractale**, you can be part of an organisation in different ways, which characterized a type of membership.
+Your membership affects your rights and what resources you can access.

+The membership of an user can be one of the following:

 ### Guest